huangsam/ultimate-python/README.md

 ## Additional resources

-As you start applying Python fundamentals to the real world, read over best practices, code examples and project ideas from other well-regarded resources.
+As you start applying Python fundamentals to the real world, read over code examples and project ideas from other well-regarded resources.

-Here are some repositories to get started with:
+Here are some GitHub repositories to get started with:

 - [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python) (Interview)
 - [faif/python-patterns](https://github.com/faif/python-patterns) (Design)